The Nonprofit Management Certificate – Online and On Campus

 No test is required.

-FINANCIAL AID: Loans are available for this Certificate program for eligible students enrolling in at least 5 hours of course work at the 500 level or above.
-(See Financial Aid)
+FINANCIAL AID: Loans are available for this Certificate program for eligible students enrolling in at least 5 hours of course work each semester at the 500 level or above.
+(See Financial Aid).
+Click here to estimate your bill.

 Relationship to the MPA Program